 Once I finally had a glass of vodka or wine in my hand, I felt both relieved and emboldened.
 I believed that when I heckled my colleagues into drinking more and faster, they liked it.
 They must have found my stories funny, even when I recounted them in a slurred and too-loud voice, right?

-It wasn’t until I sobered up that I realized, while some people might have thought I was fun to be around, many others likely found me somewhere on the scale between annoying and completely inappropriate.
+It wasn’t until I sobered up that I realized I’d been wrong.
+While some people might have thought I was fun to be around, many others likely found me somewhere on the scale between annoying and completely inappropriate.
 It certainly wasn’t the look I had been going for.

 I have a lot of gratitude around the fact that I don’t have to live like that anymore.
 But, of course, everyone else doesn’t stop drinking when we get sober.
 Navigating the brand new waters of nonalcoholic options at work parties and dinners felt like learning a new language.